ineesalmeida/almeida-cv/README.md

 # Features
  - Online CV with minor responsiveness
  - Printable as A4 PDF
+ - HTML5 + CSS3
+ - Customizeable colors

+## Print your PDF CV
+When printing the page in the browser, you'll get a formatted A4 page that can be used as your PDF resume.
+If your page holds more than 1 A4 page, the content will be divided into the given amount of pages.

+For better formatting, you can set the number of pages in the `config.toml` file.

 # Download
 Clone the repo: `git clone https://github.com/ineesalmeida/almeida-cv`